 For example, a PPC keyword research tool may be looking to find out what landing pages the ads for a certain keyword point to.
 To do this, it loads a Google search, locates the ads, and clicks them.
 This costs the advertiser money, and is technically click fraud.
 But there’s no malicious intent here, just collateral damage.

-It’s estimated that anything up to one quarter of all online advertising interactions occur as a result of click fraud – with some industry leaders saying the number could be even higher still.
+It’s estimated that anything up to one quarter of all online advertising interactions occurs as a result of click fraud – with some industry leaders saying the number could be even higher still.